como-trabajar-con-threads-nodejs

 }

-In this example, we see how we can use worker_threads to perform tasks in a separate worker thread and communicate with the main thread via messages.
+This example shows how we can use worker_threads to perform tasks in a separate worker thread and communicate with the main thread via messages.

-Example: Calculating prime numbers in parallel
+Example: Calculating Prime Numbers in Parallel

 // primeCalculator.js